 Muni single-state long portfolios invest in bonds issued by state and local governments to fund public projects.
 The income from such bonds is generally free from federal taxes and from state taxes in the issuing state.
 To get the state-tax benefit, these portfolios buy bonds from only one state.
-These portfolios have durations of more than 7.0 years (or, if duration is unavailable, average maturities of more than 12 years).
+These portfolios have durations of more than 6.0 years (or average maturities of more than 12 years).

-Category Group Index: Barclays Municipal TR USD Category Index: Barclays Municipal 20 Yr 17-22 TR USD
+Category Group Index: Barclays Municipal TR USD Category Index: BBgBarc Municipal TR USD